Makr91/zoneweaver-api/docs/security.md

 # Security Policy
 {: .no_toc }

-Security policy and vulnerability reporting procedures for ZoneWeaver API.
+Security policy and vulnerability reporting procedures for ZoneweaverAPI.

 ## Table of contents
 {: .no_toc .text-delta }